What to Do After Setting Up Your Company in Dubai: Your 10-Step Post-Registration Checklist

 • A detailed meeting to explain your business model and expected cash flow.

-Step 2: Secure UAE Residency Visas
+2. Secure UAE Residency Visas

 1. Apply for an Establishment Card: This allows your company to sponsor visas.